andrewcooke/pytyp/pytyp.rst

 Recent Extensions
 ~~~~~~~~~~~~~~~~~

-Work related to Python 3 extended the language in two interesting ways.
+Recent work has extended the language in two interesting ways.

-First, it addressed the conflict described above, which still exists in
-theory, even if it is rarely important in practice: on the one hand,
+First, it addressed the conflict described above: on the one hand, programmers
-programmers behave as though Python's runtime behaviour can be reliably
+behave as though Python's runtime behaviour can be reliably explained in terms
-explained in terms of types; on the other, the runtime functions in terms of
+of types; on the other, the runtime functions in terms of available
-available attributes.
-Abstract Base Classes (ABCs) resolve this contradiction
+attributes.
+Abstract Base Classes (ABCs) resolve this by identifying
-by identifying collections of attributes, providing a class–like abstraction
+collections of attributes, providing a class–like abstraction that is better
-that is better suited to duck typing.
+suited to duck typing.

-However, Python still does not support the runtime verification of arbitrary
+However, Python still does not support the runtime *verification* of arbitrary
 duck types [#]_::

   >>> class MyAbc(metaclass=ABCMeta):